Clemzerdu75/ft_printf/Readme.md

 - Run: `gcc  main.c ../libftprintf.a` (there will be warning that's normal!
 We're testing some undefined behaviors of the printf function)
 - Run `./a.out`

-**NB:** This main contains multiple examples to show you all the different possibilities of this function.
+**NB:** This main contains multiple examples to show you  the different possibilities of this function.